uidaholib/spec-lumber/_posts/2019-12-09-logging-lessons---the-final-product.md

 author: Michelle Shannon
 ---

-Welcome back to Logging Lessons!
-Welcome back to Logging Lessons!
 Today, we'll discuss the process of turning a log into a piece of lumber that can be used to build many of the items and structures that we use and rely on today!

 {% include feature/digital-image.html collection="phs" id="332" %}